CA Gaurav Pahuja

 In this article, the author has made an attempt to throw light on the rudiments for claiming the exemption u/s 54F of the I.T.
 Act, 1961 vis – a -vis analyzing the various relevant provisions of the Act and few latest & significant judgments given by various authorities.

 Section 54F of I.T.
-Act, 1961 aims to provide for the 100% exemption to an individual or HUF from the chargeability of Long Term Capital Gain (LTCG) that arises from the transfer of a capital asset other than a residential house (residential house being already covered u/s 54) where the assessee invests the entire amount of net consideration in a residential house within the prescribed time limit subject to the fulfillment of other conditions mentioned in the said section and also for a proportionate exemption where entire amount of net consideration is not invested but only a portion of it is utilized for the acquisition/ construction of a residential house.
+Act, 1961 aims to provide for the 100% exemption to an individual or HUF from the chargeability of Long Term Capital Gain (LTCG) that arises from the transfer of a capital asset other than a residential house (residential house being already covered u/s 54) where the assessee invests the entire amount of net consideration in a one residential house in India within the prescribed time limit subject to the fulfillment of other conditions mentioned in the said section and also for a proportionate exemption where entire amount of net consideration is not invested but only a portion of it is utilized for the acquisition/ construction of a residential house.

 However, the section uses the key words “Purchase” or “Construction” of the residential house and provides for the prescribed time limit of one year before the date of transfer or two years after the date of transfer of a long term capital asset for purchase purpose and three years after the date of transfer for construction purpose respectively.
 As the “Purchase” or “Construction” of the residential house is the very essence for claiming exemption u/s 54F, it becomes significant to interpret the meaning of the same.